zydou/arti/doc/dev/notes/rpc-meta-draft.md

 * Which types of object can receive that command.

 * The allowable format for that command's parameters.
+  This is always given as a Rust struct annotated for use with serde.

+* The allowable formats for any intermediate and final responses for the command.
   This is always given as a Rust struct or enum annotated for use with serde.

-* The allowable formats for any intermediate and final responses for the command.
-  This is always given as a set of Rust structs or enums annotated for use with serde.

 # A list of commands

 ...

+## Cancellation

+> TODO: take a request ID (as usual),
+> and the ID of the request-to-cancel as a parameter.
+>
+> (Using the 'id' as the subject of the request is too cute IMO,
+> even if we change the request's meaning to
+> "cancel every request with the same id as this request".)

 ## Authentication